teorth/equational_theories/CONTRIBUTING.md

 # Contributing to the Equational Theories Project

 Thank you for your interest in contributing to the Equational Theories Project!
+We welcome contributions from all sources: human-generated contributions from either professional mathematicians or interested members of the public, as well as computer-generated contributions from programs in various languages, automated theorem provers, or modern AI tools.
+(In fact, one of the main goals of this project is to learn how such a diverse pool of contributions can effectively be combined with each other to advance a common objective.)

 This guide provides detailed instructions on how to effectively and efficiently contribute to the project.

 ## Project Coordination